 History of The Family Clinic

-The clinic was expanded to its current size in 1997 and now houses 12 examining rooms, a minor procedure room, plain film x-facilities and in-house lab for rapid testing with daily access to a reference lab with an extensive array of tests available.
+The clinic was expanded to its current size in 1997 and now houses 12 examining rooms, a minor procedure room, plain film X-ray facilities and in-house lab for rapid testing with daily access to a reference lab offering an extensive array of tests available.
 Additionally, we work closely with a physician pathology group for performance of tissue sampling including pap smears, skin biopsy and skin excision specimens.
 Ample waiting area space is available for your comfort, including a Jack in the Bean Stalk mural for the children.

 We continue to strive to provide as full array of services as is reasonable and possible.
 We strive to make ourselves available for our patient's healthcare needs with a goal of somewhat of a "one stop shop" for most of your needs.
 We currently are served by qualified array of physicians, nurse practitioners, licensed practical nurses, certified medical assistants, radiology assistants, lab personnel and front office personnel to deal with the many intricacies of healthcare billing.